 How to Wear Different Types of Brooches

 Even though brooches are considered formal and vintage in appeal, there are fun ways you can try to wear them.
 There are no hard and fast rules on how you can wear them.
 However, the right styling approach can help to elevate your look.
-Here are a few ideas you can try depending on the types of brooches that you want to use.
+Here are a few ideas you can try depending on the type that that you want to use.

 - Attach it to your scarf